How to Write a Campaign Field Plan

 This is the traditional vision of political campaigns.
 GOTV usually begins the weekend before election day.
 However, with so many different opportunities for people to cast their ballot early, it really starts the moment voting in any form begins.

 If your race is small enough, you may have a full list of every voter you’ve targeted to win.
 On a larger race, it may be a list of groups who are in your base vote and identified persuasion targets.
-Either way, time’s up and its all about making certain everyone who said they would vote for you will.
+Either way, it’s all about making certain everyone who said they would vote for you will.